diyhue/diyHue/README.md

 ## IKEA TRADFRI
-Open http://{bridgeIP}/tradfri, type Ikea bridge ip and security key in form and then click "Save".
-If everything was fine you will see all lights paired with Tradfri bridge in Hue applications.
+Open http://{bridgeIP}/tradfri, type Ikea bridge ip and security key and click "Save".
+If everything was fine you will see all lights paired with Tradfri bridge in Hue application.
 Important: coap-client-linux binary is compiled for arm devices like raspberry pi.
 If you will use an x86 computer then you will need to recompile this.

 ## MI-LIGHT: